dtransposed/dtransposed.github.io/_posts/2018-05-19-Under-the-hood-LSTM.md

         self.model = model
 ```

-The object of the class <em>LSTM_Keras</em> returns a model of a neural network.
+The object of the class `LSTM_Keras` returns a model of a neural network.
 We need this element to:
 - obtain weights for our custom-made model.
 - compare results between Keras implementation and our custom-made implementation.